Yarr/Yarr/docs/consuming_yarr.md

 For ZeroMQ a similar strategy is used although it is simpler as ZeroMQ is cmake based and offers proper export functionality.
 If the standard ZeroMQ target libzmq is found - provided by a parent project - then it will be used.
 Otherwise it will be attempted to find a system version of the library unless the variable "NETIO4_FORCE_USE_BUILTIN_ZEROMQ" is set.
 As a last ressort the library will be downloaded, built and installed.
 An internal target netio4zmq is defined in all cases but neither netio4zmq nor libzmq are exported.

-The netio library's target netio and the targets for the test binaries (if built) are exported and be used be downstream consumers.
+The netio library's target netio and the targets for the test binaries (if requested to be built) are exported and be used be downstream consumers.
 A namespace netio:: is defined.
 Installation of netio is defined in cmake/CMakeLists.txt.external and encapsulated in a function which is called by "YARR_ADD_NETIO()".
 Multiple calls are harmless.

-tbb
+tbb in the 2020 version before oneAPI is downloaded and built using the function "YARR_ADD_TBB()".
+The build system is completely patched as it did not support cmake export in that version yet.
+Three targets are defined: tbb::tbb, tbb::tbbmalloc and tbb::tbbmalloc_proxy providing the static version.
+The targets are not made available to downstream users.

-FELIX depends on netop
+felixbase4 depends on netio4.
+It is downloaded and installed using the function "YARR_ADD_FELIX()".
+The target felixbase4 in the namespace felixbase4 is defined and made available to downstream users.
 ## FelixClient
-felix client thread which felix-interface
+FelixClient depends on felix-clien-thread which is installed by the function "YARR_ADD_FELIX_CLIENT()".